Kerry Pettigrew

 Academic Biography

-Dr Pettigrew completed a degree in Biomedical Sciences at Ulster University (2003) where she received first class honours and the Institute of Biomedical Sciences President’s Prize.
-Kerry’s PhD was in Genetic Epidemiology from Queens University Belfast (2007), conducting candidate gene association studies to identify genetic variants conferring susceptibility to diabetic nephropathy in type 1 diabetes.
-Kerry then pursued a postdoctoral research career in several UK medical schools (Birmingham, Queens University Belfast, Glasgow, St Andrews), publishing on genetic variation primarily in haematological malignancies, neurodevelopmental disorders, and healthcare-associated infection.
+Kerry completed her BSc in Biomedical Sciences at Ulster University (2003) where she received first class honours and the Institute of Biomedical Sciences President’s Prize.
+She completed her PhD in 2007 (School of Medicine, Dentistry and Biomedical Sciences, Queen's University Belfast), in which she conducted candidate gene association studies to identify genetic variants conferring susceptibility to diabetic nephropathy in type 1 diabetes.

 Summary of Research Interests